SAEC-Labs/ImpedanceTube/WaveView/README.md

 ## Usage
 1. Plug in a microphone (or use the built‑in one).
 2. Launch the software, preferrably via terminal to see stdout and stderr.
-Click the Start/Stop button
+Click the Start/Stop button.
+3. Open the signal generator tab to generate a signal, will play on your inbuilt speaker or plugged in headphones.
-3. Speak, whistle, or make noise – the waveform and FFT spectrum update live.
+4. Speak, whistle, or make noise, the waveform and FFT spectrum update live.
-4. Close the window or press Ctrl+C to exit.
+5. Close the window or press Ctrl+C to exit.

 ## Authors & Credits
-1. **SAEC Team** – Mechatronics Engineering students, DeKUT
+1. **SAEC Team** – Bsc.
+Mechatronics Engineering students, DeKUT
 2. **KissFFT** – Mark Borgerding (public domain / BSD)
 3. **PortAudio** – PortAudio community (MIT)
 4. **GTK** – The GTK team (LGPL)
+5. **JetBrains s.r.o** - For renewing my CLion Student's Licence to use for this dev work!

 ## License
 See the `LICENSE` for details